christianwach/Featured-Comments/readme.txt

 License:           GPLv2 or later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Lets the admin add "featured" or "buried" css class to selected comments.
-Handy to highlight comments that add value to your post.
-Also includes a dedicated widget for showing recently featured comments
+Add a "featured" or "buried" CSS class and meta value to selected comments.

 == Description ==

-Lets the admin add "featured" or "buried" css class to selected comments.
+Lets the admin add "featured" or "buried" CSS class and meta value to selected comments.
 Handy to highlight comments that add value to your post.

-This plugin makes use of the meta_query option added in WordPress 3.5 to the WP_Comment_Query class, so it is no longer compatible with earlier versions of WordPress.

-Please report bugs and suggestions on [Github](https://github.com/pippinsplugins/Featured-Comments).
+Also includes a widget for showing recently featured comments.

 == Installation ==